Midwest Dharma Wheel

 Lee Willet, B.F.A., has been practicing and studying movement for 30 years.
 He is trained in the Pilates Method, Yoga, physical rehabilitation, and Ayurveda.
 He began studying movement in his undergraduate theater training and has been practicing and studying alongside his wife, Cary, for the last 26 years.
 He began teaching at Haymarket Studio when it opened in 2002.
 He has received Ayurvedic training from the Wise Earth School of Ayurveda and the Ayurvedic Institute.

 Lee has a background in Theatre Arts, which began in high school.
 He has a B.F.A. in Theater Arts & Performance from the University of Nebraska.
-Lee has many years of experience in theater movement and stage combat, which has informed his movement training and precision with the body.
+Lee has many years of experience in theater movement and stage combat, which has informed his movement training and body precision.
 Lee was recognized for his particular strengths in this art form and has been called upon for his expertise in teaching and choreographing movement for the stage.
 Following graduation, he went on to work as an actor in New York City, appearing in commercials, plays, T.V., and films.
 There, he worked creatively with a group of fellow actors, writing, directing, and producing original and existing works.
-He also choreographed and set stage combat for off-Broadway shows.
+He also choreographed and staged combat for Off-Broadway shows.

-Lee's work in the acting and theater profession and his affinity for movement allowed a seamless transition into the world of bodywork and movement.
+Lee's work in the acting and theater profession, and his affinity for movement, enabled a seamless transition into the world of bodywork and movement.
 Partnering with his wife, Cary, for three decades has continually exposed him to movement, healing arts, and contemplative life.
 He was certified to teach in 2005.
 Lee has a natural intuition for supporting others in their process and is often called upon to work specifically with dancers, due to his deep understanding of their needs.
 Lee supports the UNL Dance Program by teaching Pilates and Yoga to students enrolled in their degree program when called upon.

-At the studio, Lee teaches Pilates and Yoga with a strong anatomical base and introduces people to meditation practice.
-He can evaluate physical issues and provide a therapeutic movement program.
+At the studio, Lee teaches Pilates and Yoga with a strong anatomical foundation and introduces people to meditation.
+He can evaluate physical issues and provide a therapeutic Pilates movement program.
 He has seen many of his students through extreme injuries, illnesses, pregnancy, and particular fitness goals.
-He has worked with autistic children and young adults and is particularly skilled with rehabilitative needs of all kinds.
+He has worked with autistic children and young adults and is particularly skilled with the rehabilitative needs of all kinds.
 Lee's group classes are challenging, strengthening, and grounding.
-He provides a stabilizing and joyful presence and can offer well-rounded support through his understanding and practice of Ayurveda.
+He provides a stabilizing, joyful presence and offers well-rounded support through his understanding and practice of Ayurveda.